svenvanhal/key2time/README.md

 N.B.: the FET constraint system is rather complicated and its behaviour might not be intuitive when combining constraints.
 Make sure to test a new constraint thoroughly before using it in production.

 ### Upgrading FET
 The project currently bundles [FET 5.36.0](https://lalescu.ro/liviu/fet/news.html).
-To upgrade FET, execute the following steps:
+To upgrade FET, perform the following steps:

   1. Download the latest FET release from the [download page](https://lalescu.ro/liviu/fet/download.html).
   1. Upgrade the FET binaries in `Implementation` project by replacing the relevant files in `lib/fet/`.